Caeden117/World-Based-Shoulder-Tapping/README.md

 A VRChat package/prefab that allows players to "tap" each others shoulders and get each other's attention.

+This package is for VRChat worlds.
+For adding shoulder tapping to avatars, please use [this package by hppedeaf](https://hppedeaf.booth.pm/items/3851679).

 This package was made for the [Helping Hands](https://discord.gg/helpinghands) community.

 ## Features